inBeat/inbeat-website/content/top-influencers/instagram/nutrition/united-states/philadelphia/_index.md

 ---
-title: Top 10 Nutrition Instagram Influencers In Philadelphia In 2023
+title: Top 10 Nutrition Instagram Influencers In Philadelphia In 2024
 description: >-
-  Find top nutrition Instagram influencers in Philadelphia in 2023.
-Most popular hashtags: #health #healthylifestyle #motivation #fitness.
+  Find top nutrition Instagram influencers in Philadelphia in 2024.
+Most popular hashtags: #health #fitness #philadelphia #nutrition.
 platform: Instagram
 hits: 9
-text_top: Discover the best Instagram influencers on inBeat.
+text_top: Identify the most popular Instagram influencers on inBeat.
-text_bottom: inBeat has 9 Instagram influencers like this in Philadelphia, United States for you to connect with.
+text_bottom: Our database has 9 Instagram influencers like this in Philadelphia, United States for you to pitch.
 profiles:
   - username: "lurrburgz"
     fullname: >-